LeidyGil/leidygil.github.io/SQL_English.md

 create table empleados (nombre text not null, apellido text);
 INSERT INTO empleados VALUES ('Pedro', 'Pérez');

--- Adding a restriction to an existing table
+### Adding a restriction to an existing table
 -- Key ideas
 -- Restrictions or constraints in English are rules that can be applied to the columns of a table.
 -- A restriction can be added when creating a table.
 -- In SQLite, restrictions cannot be directly added to already created tables.
--- However, we can achieve this by creating a new table with the restriction, copying the data from the original table to the new table, deleting the original table, and renaming the new table to the original table name.
+-- However, we can achieve this by creating a new table with the restriction, copying the data FROM the original table to the new table, deleting the original table, and renaming the new table to the original table name.

--- Adding a restriction to an existing table
+### Adding a restriction to an existing table
 -- For example, if we have a table 'personas' with the columns 'nombre' and 'apellido'.
 -- Column	Type	Restrictions
 -- nombre	TEXT